RalphAKing/RKing-Industries-Website/README.md

 Welcome to the official repository of RKing Industries website!
 This project represents our online presence and showcases our services.

 ## About
-RKing Industries website serves as our digital platform to connect with customers and partners, displaying our products, services, and company information.
+RKing Industries website serves as our digital platform to connect with customers and partners, displaying our products, services, and company information as well as hosting some of our projects.

 ## Contributing
 We value community input!
 Here's how you can help make our website better: